Layan002/Web-task3-Use-http-request-in-ESP32-and-Wokwi/README.md

 I hope that everything is clear for now.<br>

 # Arduino IDE
-I've used to method to contro the leds here;
+I've used two method to contro the leds here;
-- The first one depends on the wokwi simulation.
+- The first one depends on the wokwi simulator.
+(You can fin the code in the file named "ESP32_ArduinoIDE_LOOP.ino").
-- The second one by the web page that I have created for [task 1](https://github.com/Layan002/Web-Task1-designing-a-web-saving-it-with-database) & [task 2](https://github.com/Layan002/Web-Task2-Take-the-last-data-to-new-web-page/blob/main/README.md) of the web page
+- The second one by the web page that I have created for [task 1](https://github.com/Layan002/Web-Task1-designing-a-web-saving-it-with-database) & [task 2](https://github.com/Layan002/Web-Task2-Take-the-last-data-to-new-web-page/blob/main/README.md) of the web page (You can fin the code in the file named "ESP32_ArduinoIDE_web_page.ino").

 ## Testing on Arduino IDE for Wokwi code:
 The code is excatly the same but this time I've changed the Wifi ssid and password to the one that I am using.